TrinityNET/Trinity-Obfuscator/README.md

 Developed this project around 2018/2019.

-This hasn't been optimised, and it hasn't been made to contributions on GitHub, I am just uploading old projects online that I found on my old computers.
+This hasn't been optimised, and it hasn't been uploaded for contributions on GitHub, I am just storing old projects online that I found on my old computers.